 Preliminary research in animals suggests that lysine supplements may increase the body's absorption of calcium and, in turn, protect against bone loss.
 However, scientists have yet to determine if lysine supplements can help prevent osteoporosis in humans.

-Should You Take Lysine Supplements for Health Purposes?
+Using Lysine Supplements for Health

 Most people can get their fill of lysine by following a balanced diet containing high-protein foods (such as nuts, beans, eggs, and soy).
 If you're interested in using lysine supplements to treat or prevent a specific health problem, make sure to consult your physician before starting your supplement regimen.